Therapy Services

 In-Person v.
 Telehealth

 Clients have the choice to engage in telehealth or in-person services.
 For some people, engaging in telehealth is more comfortable or more accessible then meeting in-person.
 For others, telehealth may be the best option because they live out of town.
 On the other hand, some people feel most comfortable speaking in-person.
 Either way is okay!
 Sometimes, I may have a recommendation for one modality over another depending on the circumstances of the client.
 Telehealth is not appropriate for all presenting concerns and it does require a private, confidential space and stable internet connection.
-Clients must also be in the state of Georgia to engage in telehealth due to licensure laws.
+Dr. Patterson-Siekirk participates in PsyPact, therefore, she is able to offer telehealth services in all PsyPact participating states.
+Visit psypact.org for a list of participating states.